PrathameshTanavade/PrathameshTanavade/README.md

 ## Hi there 👋
 Welcome to my Github profile.

-I am an aspiring Data Engineer who is also driven by curiosity.
+I am a Data Engineer driven by curiosity.
 I have utilised  python, pandas, pyspark, mongodb ,SQL etc in implementing projects that I think are somewhat reflective of actual workload in a professional environment.

 Below is the structure of my **Data-Engineering** Repositories